wouterhendriks/webwerf_sites/README.md

 # Embedded objects

-To load one or more of the embedded objects, first load them:
+To load one or more of the embedded objects, first load the site profile:

 ```
 <applysiteprofile path="mod::webwerf_sites/embeddedobjects/embeddedobjects.siteprl" />